Stage 3

 Once you have worked out what sort of company you have and what sort of company you want it to be, the final and most critical task is to transform the character of your company.

 At Aletheian, we have a number of methods for heling you to do this.
-Here are five areas that we tend to focus on.
+Here are six areas that we tend to focus on.
 Click on each square to see how each area can be used to transform your company.

-What Management Does
+What Management Do

 What issues do you spend your time on?
 What is your management style?
 What is your decision making style?
 Do you consult widely, or do you speak only to other senior managers?
 Is your focus mainly internal, or mainly external?
 Are you open to new ideas?
 What information do you pay attention to – and what information do you ignore?
+What is really important to you?

-What Management Says
+What Management Say

 People pay attention to what you say, and they adapt their behaviour accordingly.
+If you say that something is important, then they treat it as important.
+If you rarely mention something, then they treat it as unimportant.

 This is not about inspiring Churchillian speeches but rather about the minutiae of day-to-day communications.